-Here’s an example of where you might run into problems if you try to test the limits of what "qualified education expenses" means: Using 529 account funds in an account with your daughter as the designated beneficiary, you could pay for tuition at an accredited institution for your daughter to get a music degree.
-But if you use those funds to pay for private piano lessons, you’ll have to pay income tax as well as a 10% additional federal tax on the earnings portion of the money you withdraw.
+While 529 accounts offer plenty of flexibility in uses, here’s an example of where you might run into problems if you try to test the limits of what "qualified higher education expenses" means.
+“Using 529 account funds in an account with your daughter as the designated beneficiary, you could pay for tuition at an accredited institution for her to get a music degree,” Polimeni says.
+“But if you use those funds to pay for private piano lessons, you’ll have to pay income tax as well as a 10% additional federal tax on the earnings portion of the money you withdraw.”
 You will never pay income tax or the additional federal tax on the principal portion of your withdrawal, regardless of what it is used for.

-“If there’s something left over in a child’s 529 account, it may be able to stay in the account indefinitely—and, decades later, be rolled over to help pay the cost of a grandchild’s education.”—Richard J. Polimeni, Director, Education Savings Programs, Bank of America
+If there’s something left over in a child’s 529 account, it may be able to stay in the account indefinitely—and, decades later, be rolled over to help pay the cost of a grandchild’s education.

 If you want to set aside money for lessons or other educational activities that a 529 account doesn’t cover, you could consider a trust or a custodial account under the Uniform Gifts/Transfer to Minors Act (UGMA/UTMA).
-However, there are potential drawbacks to that strategy: These gifts can’t be taken back and you can’t transfer assets between beneficiaries.
+“However, there are potential drawbacks to that strategy,” Polimeni notes.
+“These gifts can’t be taken back and you can’t transfer assets between beneficiaries.
 What’s more, once the child you designate as beneficiary reaches a certain age—which varies by state—he or she will be free to spend the money for purposes other than education.
 If that’s a concern, you may decide you’re better off using a typical savings account to earmark money for educational goals that a 529 account doesn’t cover.
+Also, any gifts made to a UGMA/UTMA or a 529 could count against your federal gift tax annual exemption, so you should coordinate your gifts appropriately.
 Your financial advisor can help you figure out what makes the most sense for your family.

 Connect with an advisor and start a conversation about your goals.